-(iv) Service Culture
+(iii) Service Culture

 Continue our assurance exercise to ensure that we have the working practices and organisational culture expected of a modern and efficient Fire & Rescue Service.
 This will include the ongoing consideration of recommendations and findings from national reports.
-(Deputy Chief Fire Officer) (continuing action)
+(Deputy Chief Fire Officer) (carried forward)